What you should know

 Video-assisted Mediastinoscopy (Precare) Care Guide

-You may have an allergic reaction to the anesthesia medicine.
 You may get an infection or bleed more than expected.
-Your caregiver may need to do other procedures to stop the bleeding.
+Your surgeon may need to do other procedures to stop the bleeding.
 You may get blood clots or air in your chest cavity.
 Arteries (blood vessels) and nerves may be injured.
-After the procedure, your voice may be hoarse if the nerve from your voice box is hurt.
-Caregivers will watch you closely for these problems.
-You may need to have a video-assisted mediastinoscopy done more than once.
-If you do not have the procedure, your condition may get worse.
-Call your caregiver if you are worried or have questions about your procedure, medicine or care.
+After the procedure, your voice may be hoarse if the nerve from your voice box is damaged.
+You may need to have a video-assisted mediastinoscopy more than once.
+Without this procedure, your condition may get worse.

 The week before your procedure: